Jeff has identified well over three thousand 1,000-foot peaks in England and so far has conquered 510 of them.

 Jeff was accompanied on almost all his ascents by his partner, walking companion and faithful photographer, Sue Bell, who also reached the vast majority of the precise hill tops and all the summit areas except for that of Harley’s Mountain, in Herefordshire, which she didn’t tackle because of feeling unwell.

-Also, since 2015, he has been identifying England’s 1,000-foot peaks (named the Kents in honour of his parents, Cyril and Helen) and is very advanced in producing a record of all of them, which he hopes to publish in several regional volumes.
-Indeed the first two in the series, Southern England’s 1,000-Foot Peaks and Northeast England’s 1,000-Foot Peaks, have recently been printed and signed copies of them are available through the BOOKS page.
+Also, since 2015, he has been identifying England’s 1,000-foot peaks (named the Kents in honour of his parents, Cyril and Helen) and is very advanced in publishing a record of all of them, which he hopes to produce in several regional volumes.
+Indeed the first three in the series, Southern England’s 1,000-Foot Peaks, Northeast England’s 1,000-Foot Peaks and Yorkshire’s 1,000-Foot Peaks, have been published and signed copies of them are available through the BOOKS page.